preactjs/preact/follow-ups.md

 ## Root node follow ups

+- Investigate if the return value of `createRoot()` can be re-used as a root Node...
 - Add specific tests for root nodes
   - initial mount with same/different parentDOM as parent
   - mounting on rerender with same/different parentDOM as parent